-Colorado (2012): Defined "Industrial Hemp" as the plant of the genus Cannabis and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration that does not exceed 0.3% on a dry weight basis.
-Instructed the state legislature to enact legislation governing the cultivation, processing and sale of industrial hemp by July 1, 2014 (Amendment 64; http://www.leg.state.co.us/; http://www.colorado.gov/).
+Colorado (2012): Ballot inititaitve (Amd.
+64) defined "Industrial Hemp" as the plant of the genus Cannabis and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration that does not exceed 0.3% on a dry weight basis.
+Instructed the state legislature to enact legislation governing the cultivation, processing and sale of industrial hemp.

-Hawaii (2002, 2001, 1996): Provided an extension of previous legislation allowing for privately funded industrial hemp research to be conducted in Hawaii under certain conditions (HB57, http://www.capitol.hawaii.gov/session2002/ status/HB57.asp; HB32, http://www.capitol.hawaii.gov/session1999/bills/hb32_sd2.htm).
+Hawaii (2002, 2001, 1996): Provided an extension of previous legislation allowing for privately funded industrial hemp research to be conducted in Hawaii under certain conditions (HB57 and HB32).
 Defined industrial hemp as containing "0.3 percent or less of THC."
-Provides for the cultivation of an initial test plot of industrial hemp.
-A previous 1996 law provided for "a study on the economic potential, problems, and other related matters of growing nonpsychoactive industrial cannabis hemp as an agricultural product in Hawaii" (completed in 1997).
+Provided for the cultivation of an initial test plot of industrial hemp.
+Previous action in 1996 provided for "a study on the economic potential, problems, and other related matters of growing nonpsychoactive industrial cannabis hemp as an agricultural product in Hawaii" (completed in 1997).
+Newly introduced legislation in 2013 would set-up an advisory board to oversee registration among producers.